-Main Line Health Behavioral Health provides an effective, non-invasive treatment modality for depression.
-Transcranial Magnetic Stimulation (TMS) is an FDA-approved device proven effective for treatment of patients with severe depression whose condition has not improved from standard drug therapy.
-Located at Bryn Mawr Hospital, TMS works by using magnetic pulses precisely targeted to areas of the brain associated with mood—areas that are underactive in depressed people.
+TMS was included in the 2010 American Psychiatric Association (APA) Practice Guideline for the Treatment of Patients with Major Depression.
+These guidelines provide recommendations for how psychiatrists treat depression.
+It is also an FDA-approved treatment and has proven effective for patients with severe depression whose condition has not improved from use of antidepressants.
+TMS works by using magnetic pulses precisely targeted to areas of the brain associated with mood, which are underactive in depressed people.

 How transcranial magnetic stimulation therapy works

 Transcranial magnetic stimulation therapy is a noninvasive procedure which does not require sedation.
 It works by positioning an electromagnetic coil over very precise areas of the scalp and sends targeted magnetic impulses, similar to an MRI, which stimulate regions of the brain associated with mood control and depression.
 The majority of patients that receive TMS treatments for major depressive disorder experience significant and long-lasting improvement compared to when they began treatment.

 After TMS treatments, your doctor will discuss a long-term care plan which usually includes a combination of medication and follow-up visits.
 Some patients may need additional treatments.

 Experienced psychiatrists oversee TMS treatments and monitor progress

 You’ll be awake throughout the TMS treatment and you can resume daily activities immediately after each treatment.
 This is not the same as electroconvulsive therapy (ECT).
 Since there are no effects on alertness or memory, you can drive yourself to and from the appointment.